Orbis Africa Board of Directors

 MR DALE IRVINE

-Director for Western Cape at Sentinel International Advisory Services (PTY) Ltd; Qualified as a Chartered Accountant in 1998 and completed a Master’s Degree in International Tax in 2000; Twenty plus years’ experience working in the financial industry with extensive knowledge on the management and administration of over 200 trusts and 100 companies including the management of various investment products locally and offshore.
+Dale is a Director at Sentinel International Advisory Services (PTY) Ltd. He qualified as a Chartered Accountant in 1998 and passed the exams fa pic or an Honours Degree in Tax in 2002.
+He has twenty plus years’ of experience working in the financial industry with extensive knowledge on the management and administration of over 200 trusts and 100 companies including the management of various investment products locally and offshore.

 DR DANIEL ETYA’ALE